 We will now describe the Language Document Format (LDF)-a unified format for language documents (say, language documentation).
 Given the motivation of LDF in previous sections, we will focus here on the actual language description for LDF.
-LDF's description and related infrastructure are available online through the SLPS SourceForge project.2 This section presents and discusses a full grammar for (current) LDF.
-The grammar notation we use here is a prettyprinted EBNF dialect called BGF [LZ09b,Zay10a], for BNF-like Grammar Format, which should be intuitively comprehensible.
+LDF's description is available online through the SLPS Source-Forge project as shared/xsd/ldf.xsd.
+(LDF's primary description leverages XML Schema.)
+This section presents and discusses a full grammar for (current) LDF.
+The grammar notation we use here is a pretty-printed EBNF dialect called BGF [LZ10,Zay10b,Zay10a], for BNF-like Grammar Format, which should be intuitively comprehensible.
 For brevity's sake, some more routine (obvious) format elements are skipped in the discussion.